dombrant/100-days-of-code/r1-log.md

 ### R1D96 (July 8th, 2018)
 Today I finished the changes in the v2 branch for my Blurry Image Load library.
 I merged it into master and got some new experience with resolving merge conflicts.

+### R1D97 (July 25th, 2018)
+Today I created a quick script in Node.js to download the images for the demo website for my Blurry Image Load library (instead of using remote links from the random websites I found them on).
+I used the download library, which was very easy to get working.